15 Data Archiving

 Figure 15.1: Long-term data storage in the research project life cycle.

-Once you have gone through all cycles of data collection and you are preparing to wrap up your grant, you will need to switch gears and start thinking about archiving your data to ensure that your files are still accessible and usable, long after a project is complete.
+Once you have gone through all cycles of data collection and you are preparing to wrap up your grant, you will need to switch gears and start thinking about archiving your data to ensure that your files are still accessible and usable, long after a project is complete (see Figure 15.1).
 While your project may be ending, there are still many reasons to retain your data long-term, including future analyses, opportunities to make corrections (e.g., going back to paper files if an error is found in the data), and data retention requirements from funders and institutions.
 In this section we will discuss how to care for files internally, while public data sharing and archiving will be discussed in Chapter 16.
 However, these processes (preparing to internally archive and preparing to publicly share data) will most likely be happening at the same time.

 15.1 Long-term storage